captflint/dutrijndael/README.md

 ## Status

 This code does not work.
 This is a work in progress.
-Key expansion is implemented and seems to work properly now.
-Mix Columns seems to be working now.
+Encryption now works properly and passes the NIST Known Answers Test.
+Decryption has not yet been implemented.